-3701-62-06 The rule sets forth ways in which a person may revoke his or her DNR identification, including, but not limited to, destroying the DNR form or wallet card; permanently removing DNR jewelry; and revoking a declaration intended to be used as a DNR identification.
-The rule requires every attending physician, certified nurse practitioner, and clinical nurse specialist that issues an order discontinuing a valid DNR order to ask the patient prior to discharge or transfer whether he or she wants to make another DNR declaration.
-The rule is being revised to include physician's assistants.
+3701-62-06 The rule sets forth ways in which a person may revoke his or her DNR identification, including, but not limited to, destroying the DNR Order form or wallet card; permanently removing DNR jewelry; and revoking a declaration intended to be used as a DNR identification.
+The rule requires every attending physician, APRN, or PA that issues an order discontinuing a valid DNR Order to ask the patient prior to discharge or transfer whether the patient wants to make another DNR declaration.
+The rule is being revised to incorporate the use of the terms "authorized healthcare provider" and "living will declaration."